ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/index.md

 If part is required, e.g. "[parametername_n]", then only first part is required and others optional.
 [!code-csharp[Snippet](AssetNamePattern_Examples.cs#Snippet_4c)]

-Parameters need to be added in non-consecutive order, then a suffix "_#" which represents the occurance index.
+Parameters need to be added in non-consecutive order, then "_#" can be used to represent the occurance index.
 [!code-csharp[Snippet](AssetNamePattern_Examples.cs#Snippet_4d)]

-Regular expression can be written inside angle brackets "{parameter&lt;*regexp*&gt;/}".
+Regular expression can be written inside angle brackets "{parameter&lt;*regexp*&gt;/}", which gives more control over matching.
-Expressions give more control when name pattern is used for matching against filenames or key-value lines.
 [!code-csharp[Snippet](AssetNamePattern_Examples.cs#Snippet_5)]

 ## Parameters